Earth Day

 we do to help makes a difference, even in the "smallest"

-of ways ... that’s what these Earth pages are all about …
+of ways ... that’s what this Earth page is all about …

 learning about the issues that need our attention,